dapr/docs/reference/api/state.md

 the ```spec/metadata``` section is an open key value pair metadata that allows a binding to define connection properties.

+With the upcoming release of Dapr runtime 0.4, there will be a support for multiple state stores.
+This is a breaking change as the state APIs will be changed to support this new scenario.

+Please refer https://github.com/dapr/dapr/blob/master/docs/decision_records/api/API-008-multi-state-store-api-design.md for more details.

 ## Key scheme
 Dapr state stores are key/value stores.
 To ensure data compatibility, Dapr requires these data stores follow a fixed key scheme.
 For general states, the key format is:
 ```bash